abarisain/dmix/README.md

  - [x] ~~Fix the stupdly small hitbox for the progress thumb, make the view sliding impossible around it so accidents don't happen as often as they do now~~ (1.04)
  - [x] ~~Improve cover art support and add a local cache~~
  - [x] ~~Better Android 4.x integration (Jelly Bean notifications, lock screen controls)~~
- - Keep it the most up to date and best MPDroid client for android
+ - Keep it the most up to date and best Mupeace client for android
  - ???
  - Profit

 ## Donations

-Since MPDroid is a fork of dmix and that a lot of people helped me with some huge patches (see special thanks), I don't really belive it would be ethical to accept donations.
+Since Mupeace is a fork of dmix and that a lot of people helped me with some huge patches (see special thanks), I don't really belive it would be ethical to accept donations.

 If you still want to donate, I have a paypal address at dreamteam69@gmail.com , you can send how much you want to it :)